Safari SchoolBack to all Videos

 The Big Five are:

-There are also many other groupings of animals just as an interesting way to view and “collect” sightings.
+There are also many other lists of African safari animals just as an interesting way to view and “collect” sightings.
 Some of them are:

 The Little 5: These are tiny animals to spot that share a name with the Big 5.